Kars

-Kars (Կարս or Ղարս; Qars; Qers; ყარსი) is a city in northeast Turkey.
+Kars (Note: Կարս, or Ղարս; Qars; Qers; ყარსი; Карс) is a city in northeast Turkey.
 It is the seat of Kars Province and Kars District.
 As of 2022, its population was 91,450.
-Kars, in classical historiography (Strabo), was in the ancient region known as Chorzene (Χορζηνή), part of the province of Ayrarat in the Kingdom of Armenia, and later the capital of the Bagratid Kingdom of Armenia from 929 to 961.
+Kars, in classical historiography (Strabo), was in the ancient region known as Chorzene (Χορζηνή), part of the province of Ayrarat in the Kingdom of Armenia, and later the capital of the Bagratid kingdom of Armenia from 929 to 961.
 Currently, the mayor of Kars is Ötüken Senger.
-The city had an Armenian ethnic majority until it was re-captured by Turkish nationalist forces in late 1920.
+The city had an Armenian ethnic majority until it was recaptured by Turkish nationalist forces in late 1920.

 Etymology

 The city's name may derive from the Armenian word hars, meaning 'bride'.
 According to another hypothesis, the name derives from the Georgian word kari, meaning 'gate'.

 History

 Medieval period

 Little is known of the early history of Kars beyond the fact that, during medieval times, it had its own dynasty of Armenian rulers and was the capital of a region known as Vanand.
 Medieval Armenian historians referred to the city by a variety of names, including Karuts’ k’aghak’ ('Kars city'), Karuts’ berd, Amrots’n Karuts’, Amurn Karuts’ (all meaning 'Kars Fortress').
 At some point in the ninth century (at least by 888) it entered into the domains of the Armenian Bagratunis.
 Kars was the capital of the Bagratid kingdom of Armenia between 929 and 961.
 During this period, the town's cathedral, later known as the Church of the Holy Apostles, was built.

 In 963, shortly after the Bagratuni seat was transferred to Ani, Kars became the capital of a separate independent kingdom, again called Vanand.
 However, the extent of its actual independence from the Kingdom of Ani is uncertain: it was always in the possession of the relatives of the rulers of Ani, and, after Ani's capture by the Byzantine Empire in 1045, the Bagratuni title "King of Kings" held by the ruler of Ani was transferred to the ruler of Kars.
 In 1064, just after the capture of Ani by Alp Arslan (leader of the Seljuk Turks), the Armenian king of Kars, Gagik-Abas, paid homage to the victorious Turks so that they would not lay siege to his city.
 In 1065 Gagik-Abas ceded his kingdom to the Byzantine Empire, but soon after Kars was taken by the Seljuk Turks.

+Kars by Alexander Roinashvili c.
+1880.

 The 10th-century Armenian Church of the Holy Apostles, as seen in a photo taken in the late 19th century.

 Map of the Armenian Kingdom under the reign of the Bagratid dynasty, 10-11th centuries A.D.